johnretsas/cora-mq/README.md

 #### Description

 Enqueues an item into the specified queue.
-The handler expects a JSON payload containing the queue name (`queueName`) and the item (`item`) to be enqueued.

 #### Request Format